-Justin Bieber returns to Instagram
+Justin Bieber accidentally returns to Instagram

 Rather than make it private the 22-year-old pop star took the whole thing down.

-But now he has reactivated his account, and on Monday fans celebrated his return.
+On Monday, fans celebrated when they thought he had reactivated his account.

-As of Monday morning there were no new grams, but fans could still enjoy video of Bieber's new "fluff ball" dog, Todd.
+So no new grams, but fans could still enjoy video of Bieber's new "fluff ball" dog, Todd.